 Many One Function - Definition, Formula and Examples

-A many-one function, also known as a surjective function, is a function where each domain element is mapped to one or more elements in the codomain.
+A many-one function, in mathematics is also known as a surjective function, is a function where each domain element is mapped to one or more elements in the codomain.
 In other words, two different elements in the domain map to the same element in the codomain.
-Understanding many-one functions is fundamental in various branches of mathematics, particularly in algebra and calculus.
+The deep knowledge of many-one functions is fundamental in various branches of mathematics, particularly in algebra and calculus.

 In this article, we will cover the concept of many-one functions.
 This concept falls under the broader category of relation and function.
 It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last ten years of the JEE Main exam (from 2013 to 2023), a total of one question have been asked on this concept, including one in 2023.